The Ultimate Utah to Arizona Road Trip Itinerary

 Kids will love the onsite pool, and parents will adore the proximity to Capitol Reef National Park.

-Where to camp in Torrey: Wonderland RV Park is one of the closest to the Capitol Reef National Park entrance, and it offers full hook-ups and a dog park.
+Where to camp in Torrey: Thousand Lakes RV Park is one of the closest to the Capitol Reef National Park entrance, and it offers full hook-ups, beautiful views of the red rock cliffs behind the campground, cabins and a pool.
+There’s also an onsite gift shop and BBQ restaurant.

 There are campgrounds in the national park itself, but none have sites with hookups of any kind (plus, the bathrooms don’t have showers, which is a must-have when traveling with our kids).